-Eoin’s recent Theatre Credits include the one-man show Twenty Minutes from Nowhere which ran for three weeks at Bewley’s Cafe Theatre in 2021, and will continue performances at regional Irish venues in 2022.
+Eoin’s recent Theatre Credits include the one-man show Twenty Minutes from Nowhere which ran for three weeks at Bewley’s Cafe Theatre in 2021, and continues performances at regional Irish venues.

-Other theatre credits include roles in One Para at The New Theatre, Barney Carey Gets his Wings with Barnstorm Theatre, Dolly at Edinburgh Fringe with Lipzinc Theatre, Tuesdays with Morrie at Smock Alley with Money for the Sun Productions, and Orson Welles Christmas Carol with AboutFACE Theatre.
+Other theatre credits include BROS by Romeo Castellucci at Dublin Theatre Festival, One Para at The New Theatre, Barney Carey Gets his Wings with Barnstorm Theatre, Dolly at Edinburgh Fringe with Lipzinc Theatre, Tuesdays with Morrie at Smock Alley with Money for the Sun Productions, and Orson Welles Christmas Carol with AboutFACE Theatre.

 Eoin also directed It Beats for the Short+Sweet Theatre Festival 2019, which was nominated for multiple awards including best director.